metaborg/documentation/source/core/start.rst

 The Spoofax Core API is deployed as a set of Maven artifacts.
 We do not (yet) publish these artifacts to Maven Central, but rather to repositories on our own artifact server.
-To get access to our artifacts, read the :doc:`Maven manual </source/dev/maven>`, specifically the "Using MetaBorg Maven artifacts" section.
+To get access to our artifacts, read the :ref:`Using MetaBorg Maven artifacts <using_metaborg_artifacts>` section.
 Adding our Maven repositories gives access to our artifacts.

 In this guide, we will be using Eclipse to use the Core API, but any environment that works with Maven artifacts (e.g. IntelliJ, NetBeans, command-line Maven builds) will work.